Skip to content

 Le BureauE2BBrowserbaseScrapybara

-What you getFull Linux desktopCode execution sandboxCloud headless browserBrowser viewport
+What you getFull cloud desktopCode execution sandboxCloud headless browserBrowser viewport

 PersistencePersistent disk (20-80 GB)EphemeralSession-based (Contexts API for cookies)Session-based